leetrout/leetrout.github.com/content/fishtales/e4/index.md

 the origin story and what she has to do to keep things running.
 It was a blast to learn about it and hear it all directly from her!

-Andrew was instrumental in launching Fish Tales so once again, thank you Andrew!

 Links from the show:

 - [Baking Basics](https://stressbaking.com/category/baking-basics/)